The ithlete Finger Sensor is the most convenient way to measure heart rate variability.

 This video provides further guidance on using your sensor.

 How does the ithlete Finger Sensor work?

 The finger sensor monitors HRV in the same way as the pulse monitors often seen in hospital emergency departments.
-An infra-red light is sent through the tip of the finger with a sensor on the other side which measures changes in the amount of light received.
+Infra-red light is sent through the tip of the finger with a sensor on the other side that measures changes in the amount of light received.
 As the heart beats blood is sent around the body, with each beat the blood density is the finger changes and it is these changes that are recorded by the finger sensor.

 All current iPhones, iPads and even an iPod Touch are compatible with the ithlete Finger Sensor.

-Android v4.3 or later.
-In practice this means most current Android models.
+Phones with a USB-C port and running Android v4.3 or later.
+In practice, this means most current Android models.
 If you’re unsure get in touch via email or Facebook and we’ll be happy to help.

 The ithlete finger sensor has been tested on hundreds of people and works fine in the vast majority of cases.
 However, people with poor circulation in their fingers, low blood pressure, or who are wearing thick nail varnish may experience problems and are advised to choose another sensor type, such as a chest strap.
 We also don’t recommend the finger sensor for children, due to the small size of their fingers.

 The ithlete Finger Sensor is designed specifically for use with the ithlete HRV app and is not compatible with any other apps at this time.